Save pages and articles you’re most interested in to read later on.

 The independent witness gave testimony in court supporting the complainant’s version of events.

-However, through careful preparation and skilful cross-examination our Senior Lawyer Jimmy Singh was able to systematically discredit both the complainant and the independent witness on the stand.
+However, through careful preparation and skilful cross-examination, we were able to systematically discredit both the complainant and the independent witness on the stand.

 The Presiding Magistrate ultimately found our client ‘not guilty’ of all charges and also dismissed the AVO that was brought against him.